lacinoire/master-thesis/docs/writing-masterdoc.md

 ## ANSWER RESEARCH QUESTIONS

 - RQ1: Is Programming by Example suited to extract information from CI build logs?
+  break down into: regex suited & pbe specific & prose specific
 - RQ2: What criteria influence the suitability of an information extraction technique for CI build logs?
+  group: criteria about logs & input avaliable for technique configuration
 - RQ3: When are text similarity or keyword search better suited for information extraction from CI build logs?

 ## ---------- RELATED WORK ----------
 - from existing paper draft
 - something to add?
-- traditional log analysis
+- traditional log analysis: logpai/loghub
+- papers about keyword search?
+- prose theoretical papers (Moritz wanted that, does it fit into the paper with the current story? thesis: sure)

 ## ---------- FUTURE WORK ----------
 - adding more techniques, evaluating them in the same way